abcnews/composite-builder/README.md

 ## Releasing

+The Composite Builder is now hosted on [GitHub Pages](https://abcnews.github.io/composite-builder/), so don't use aunty's `deploy` or `release` commands.
+Instead, do the following:

 1. Build the project with `aunty build`
 2. Commit the changes to `/docs`
 3. Bump the major/minor/patch version with `npm version {major|minor|patch}`